Kernix13/beginner-git-commands/README.md

 git branch -a
 ```

-I am not sure what these commands do, mostly because I beieve these are advanced git commands:
+I am not sure what these commands do, mostly because I believe these are advanced git commands:

 ```
 git reset